 Fragment-based lead generation (FBLG) is a very popular paradigm for early hit identification and lead generation and can be an attractive alternative to the more traditional high-throughput screening (HTS) methods.
 An interesting example of this was recently published in Nature Chemistry (Mousnier et. al., 2018) in which fragment-based, pico-molar inhibitors of human N-myristoyl transferase (NMT1 & NMT2) were developed in order to block capsid assembly and replication of the common cold virus.
 By targeting the host enzymes, that are responsible for an essential post-translational modification of a key viral protein, they were able to neatly sidestep the otherwise tricky problems of there being more than 100 different viral serotypes, and the high mutational rate of the virus, which greatly increases the odds of resistance.

-The basic concept behind FBLG is to screen a relatively small library (around 1000) of low molecular weight compounds or fragments (typically approx. 200 Da) rather the millions of larger, often highly elaborated, molecules (400-500 Da) that are normally used in high throughput screening.
+The basic concept behind FBLG is to screen a relatively small library (around 1000) of low molecular weight compounds or fragments (typically approx. 200 Da) rather than millions of larger, often highly elaborated, molecules (400-500 Da) that are normally used in high throughput screening.
 Because they are small, the fragments are much less likely to contain portions that prevent binding and more likely to have functional motifs that match the chemical environment of the target binding sites, thereby sampling available chemical space much more efficiently.
 This small molecular size however also has the disadvantage that their binding affinity is generally rather low (typically 100uM to a few mM) thus requiring the use of sensitive biophysical assays to detect this weak binding.

 The methods most often used to do this are: ligand observed NMR, surface plasmon resonance(SPR) or X-ray crystallography.
 Each of these techniques has its own particular advantages.
 For instance, NMR is a label-free solution method in which the solubility and stability of both the protein and fragment can be easily monitored to help prevent both false negative and positive results.
 SPR uses smaller amounts of protein and can be used to screen relatively rapidly.
 Screening by X-ray crystallography often results in a higher hit rate as it’s usually performed with very high fragment concentrations (10-50 mM), although the requirement of having a suitably robust crystal system can be a major hurdle for some targets.